SushiLab/mTAGs/README.md

 # mTAGs: accurate OTU level taxonomic profiling of metagenomes using full-length rRNA degenerate consensus references

-Find rRNA sequences in your metagenomic sequences and annotate them using a degenerate consensus references for higher sensitivity.
+Profiles metagenomes by finding rRNA sequences and annotating them using a degenerate consensus references for higher sensitivity.